'The MoU and Voluntary Code of Conduct'

 - Best possible fishery management practices will be developed, promoted and adopted to secure the long-term viability of target species populations

-The MOU has now been signed by fishermen using a wide range of different gears, including scallop divers and charter boat skippers as well as SIFCA and D&SIFCA and the MMO, as well as Blue, and is in the process of being approved by Natural England.
-In the end it could be signed by an even wider group of signatories.
+The MOU has been signed by fishermen using a wide range of different gears, including scallop divers and charter boat skippers as well as Southern IFCA and Devon & Severn IFCA and the MMO, as well as BLUE.
 The signatories aim to develop a culture of trust and mutual respect, to participate in data and information sharing and the timing of communications, and to engage other local relevant stakeholders in delivering the project's aims.

-There are, at present, some fishermen who have not signed the MOU.
+Some fishermen have not signed the MOU.
 These tend to be those fishermen who were disadvantaged before, when their scalloping or trawling operations were stopped, or those outside the area who operate larger boats dropping off significantly more than 250 lobster pots or 500 whelk pots.
-The working group's approach to them is to keep talking to them and their associations over the next three years of the project, to offer to create a code of conduct for larger vessels and to find projects which might be mutually advantageous.
+The Committee’s approach to them is to keep talking to them and their associations, to offer to create a code of conduct for larger vessels and to find projects which might be mutually advantageous.